 An Administrative Facility is primarily represented by category code 610 and is a building or portion of a building in which the administrative affairs of a military establishment are conducted.
 It accommodates the executive and staff functions of an Installation or particular organization.
 The functions performed in an Administrative Facility may include logistics, personnel management, and in some cases, operational functions classified in other category codes.
-Refer to the documents referenced in Paragraph 1-2.2 for more information on the scope of facility.
+Refer to the documents referenced in the paragraph entitled, "Service-Specific Users and Distribution of Responsibilities" for more information on the scope of facility.